MRI vs. CT Scan

 Advantages of CT Scans

-Compared to MRI scans, CT scans have several advantages.
+Compared to MRI scans, there are several advantages of CT scans.
 For larger individuals who may not fit comfortably inside traditional MRI devices, CT scans may be a better choice due to their more open design.
 Because this procedure produces results so much faster than an MRI, it is doctors’ preferred choice for a scanner for making a diagnosis in an emergency.
 When time is of the essence in determining the cause of stroke to start treatment, a CT scan cannot be matched.
 Doctors can identify if the stroke occurred from hemorrhaging or by a blocked artery.

 Disadvantages of CT Scans

 While CT has advantages, it is not perfect.
 The amount of radiation you experience from a computed tomography scan can be up to 1,000 times more than you get from an x-ray.
 Even at these levels, the radiation is a small dose, but if you require multiple scans over your lifetime, it can add up.
 Despite costing less, CT images don’t capture as many details as MRIs, and the doctor may miss some crucial pieces of information.

 While CT machines can accommodate larger patients, there is still a limit.
 Traditional scanners can allow for patients up to 450 pounds, depending on the model.
 The patient’s back to front measurement across the widest point should also measure less than 28 inches.

 Which One Is Right for You – MRI vs. CT Scan